-Research College of Nursing celebrates the 30th anniversary of its partnership with Rockhurst University in 2010 and the 125th anniversary of Research Medical Center.
-Since it admitted its first class in 1905, the College has graduated over 4000 professional nurses.
-The College continues to have a strong collaborative relationship with Research Medical Center.
-Through its many changes Research College continues to thrive and serve as a leader in innovation among nursing programs in the community and in the nation.
+Research College of Nursing students benefit from the broad array of patients and services through clinical experiences at HCA Midwest Health facilities.
+Since it admitted its first class in 1905, the College has graduated over 6,000 professional nurses.
+Through its many changes RCoN continues to thrive and to serve as a leader in innovation among nursing programs in the community and in the nation.